Policies and Procedures

 ARTICLE V: AMENDMENTS

-A. All BY-Law amendments (except those pertaining to Art.
-I, Sec A and E) require a two-thirds vote of those seated on the Board.
-These amendments shall be introduced and distributed to Directors and Alternates at least 45 days prior to the annual meeting after having been prepared by a duly appointed By-law Committee.
+All By-Law amendments require a two-thirds vote of the Board once a quorum has been established.
+These amendments shall be introduced and distributed to Directors and Alternates at least 45 days prior to the annual meeting after having been prepared by a duly appointed By-Law Committee.
 The amendments will be voted on at the annual meeting.
 No alteration of the proposed amendments may occur after introduction and distribution, nor may alteration of the proposed amendments occur prior to voting.

 APPENDIX I: EXECUTIVE COMMITTEE DUTIES, RESPONSIBILITIES AND LIMITATIONS